porridgewithraisins/e2ee.js/README.md

 ### Expected behaviour (as of June 2023)

--   All tests pass on Node.js
+-   All tests pass on Node.js.
--   All tests pass on Firefox
+-   All tests pass on Firefox.
 -   Tests utilising the P-521 curve fail on Deno.
 See [here](#known-issues).
+Everything else passes.
 -   Tests utilising 192 bit AES keys fail on Chromium-based browsers.
 See [here](#known-issues).
 Everything else passes.

 ## Limitations